Cycro54/Revive_Me/README.md

 Shtuff to maybe do
 * Attribute creation/modification (https://github.com/Cycro54/Revive_Me/issues/45)
 * Add stats to statistic page for Revive me
-* (Not adding, someone else can if they want) Think about making a custom data pack or something, (change the way the player looks when they are down, change a couple textures n stuff maybe??)
+* (Not adding, someone else can if they want) Think about making a custom resource pack or something, (change the way the player looks when they are down, change a couple textures n stuff maybe??)
 (Look at Posture mod: https://www.curseforge.com/minecraft/mc-mods/posture)
 * ~Add compatibility with MrCrayfishs controller mod~
 * (Config) Add a way for certain types of damage sources to bypass my mod besides invulnerability
 * (Config) Add option to kill player even when they are revived, but to respawn them exactly where they die
-* (Not adding) Maybe add a config that makes it so if the regular death event runs first, all of the listeners will at least know if the Death event is canceled with my mod
+* (Config) Maybe add a config that makes it so if the regular death event runs first, all of the listeners will at least know if the Death event is canceled with my mod